ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/scripts/README-exact-run-aggregation.md

 authenticated failed batch.
 Assertion failures are never relabelled transient;
 no test outcome or skip is rewritten.
 A retry confirms behavior at the same commit, not a diagnosis of transience or automatic code repair.
+Optional log/source diagnostics share a 30-second allowance, reduced to at most 10% of the initial recovery budget.
+Each diagnostic is capped at five seconds and 10% of remaining recovery time.
+Once exhausted, uncollected logs are marked explicitly in the audit; authenticated run/job checks and confirmation do not depend on those logs.
+API stdout and stderr share a streaming 2 MiB limit, processes are stopped on overflow or timeout, and duplicate JSON keys or nonfinite values are rejected before identity validation.

 The single confirmation retry uses backoff and a controller budget of at most 90 minutes, further capped by the existing shared 285-minute initial-batch and